 The National Security Practice includes members from the over 100-attorney investigations/enforcement practice, including former federal and state prosecutors.

-Each of these regulatory regimes presents unique challenges to business planning and operations of U.S. and non-U.S. entities that need to be addressed in connection with diligence, obtaining required approvals, implementing appropriate compliance programs, and engaging with the U.S. government on potential enforcement matters.
+Each of these regulatory regimes presents unique challenges to business planning and operations of U.S. and non-U.S. entities that must be addressed in connection with diligence, obtaining required approvals, implementing appropriate compliance programs, and engaging with the U.S. government on potential enforcement matters.
 Our experience enables us to identify practical solutions tailored to the business needs of our clients.

-Our National Security Practice Group can help clients make sense of the regulatory and policy landscapes, and forecast what might be coming so that clients can get ahead of it.
+Our National Security Practice Group help clients make sense of the regulatory and policy landscapes pertaining to economic sanctions, and forecast what might be coming so that clients can get ahead of it.
 Our lawyers help clients understand the various sanctions regimes implemented by the U.S. Treasury Department’s Office of Foreign Assets Control (“OFAC”); assist them on discrete issues, such as obtaining an OFAC license for the release of blocked funds or to permit an otherwise prohibited transaction; and handle broad sanctions investigation and enforcement matters.
 When new sanctions are imposed (whether by legislation, executive order, or implementing regulations), we assist clients in updating their policies and procedures to ensure best compliance practices.
 We also assist our clients with assessments of their OFAC policies and procedures, conduct internal investigations to identify issues that contributed to deficiencies in their OFAC compliance programs, provide training on sanctions issues, and help them develop strategic plans to improve their systems and procedures to address the identified compliance gaps.
 If a lapse results in government interest or action, our award-winning Investigations + White Collar Defense practice is there to provide support.

 We have a very active and long-established practice advising clients on the potential national security implications of proposed transactions under the Defense Production Act of 1950, as amended by the recently enacted FIRRMA.
 FIRRMA authorizes the President of the United States to block or unwind acquisitions of, or investments in, U.S. companies by foreign investors when, in the President’s view, such transactions threaten the national security of the United States.
 The President administers this authority through CFIUS, an interagency committee of the U.S. Government.
 Under the new statute, CFIUS has the authority not only to review transactions through which a foreign person could gain “control” of a U.S. business, but also certain non-controlling investments in U.S. businesses involving critical technologies, critical infrastructure, or sensitive personal data of U.S. citizens.
 For the first time, FIRRMA also provides for a mandatory notification process for certain transactions, under which parties will be required to seek CFIUS review and approval prior to closing.